DivanDesign/EvolutionCMS.snippets.ddTypograph/README.md

 	* Default value: `0`

 * `text_paragraphs`
-	* Desctription: Section signs and line breaks insertion.
+	* Description: Section signs and line breaks insertion.
 	* Valid values:
 		* `0`
 		* `1`
 	* Default value: `0`

 * `text_autoLinks`
-	* Desctription: Marking links (including email ones).
+	* Description: Marking links (including email ones).
 	* Valid values:
 		* `0`
 		* `1`
 	* Default value: `0`

 * `etc_unicodeConvert`
-	* Desctription: Convert HTML entities into Unicode (`—` instead of `&mdash;`, etc).
+	* Description: Convert HTML entities into Unicode (`—` instead of `&mdash;`, etc).
 	* Valid values:
 		* `0`
 		* `1`
 	* Default value: `1`

 * `noTags`
-	* Desctription: Whether HTML element insertion is allowed or not.
+	* Description: Whether HTML element insertion is allowed or not.
 		There are cases when using tags causes the text to be invalid, for example, using the snippet inside of an HTML attribute.
 	* Valid values:
 		* `0`